brettz9/asyouwish/README.md

 By working within the browser, AsYouWish can avoid extra installations (beyond Firefox and the AsYouWish add-on); the user simply has to approve a site.

+AsYouWish allows HTML and will be treated as Firefox would treat any other HTML page with the exception of the privileged AsYouWish calls; it also does not require special packaging.
+The other projects do leverage Chromium, which may have some HTML5 features not present in Firefox (and vice versa): http://caniuse.com/

 As far as the use case for independent executables to allow such programs to operate independently of one's browser profile (e.g.,